 My name is Tobias Larsson and I’m a Professor in Mechanical Engineering at Blekinge Institute of Technology.
-I’m the Dean of Faculty of Engineering, and Research Director for the mechanical engineering research, hosted in the Product Development Research Lab – PDRL, and also Director for the KK Foundation research profile Model Driven Development and Decision Support.
+I’m the Research Director for the mechanical engineering research, hosted in the Product Development Research Lab – PDRL, and also Director for the KK Foundation research profile Model Driven Development and Decision Support.

 Before joining BTH in 2011 I was the Professor of the Product Innovation research at Luleå University of Technology.
 I’ve also been guest professor at Department of Product Development, Lund University.